-As an excavator, developer or utility company, you also have an important role to play, as your commitment to safe construction and ground disturbance practices reduces the risk of pipeline damage and helps safeguard you and your employees, as well as the communities living and working along the pipeline.
+As an excavator, developer, recreational vehicle or utility company, you also have an important role to play, as your commitment to safe construction, ground disturbance and vehicle crossing practices reduces the risk of pipeline damage and helps safeguard you and your employees, as well as the communities living and working along the pipeline.

-Your safety, and the safety of those living and working near our pipeline, is an important part of our overall safety management system, and we continue to promote good working relationships with excavators, developers and utility companies through industry meetings, personal contact and brochures such as this one.
+Your safety, and the safety of those living and working near our pipeline, is an important part of our overall safety management system and we continue to promote good working relationships with excavators, developers and utility companies through industry meetings, personal contact and brochures such as this one.